rnentjes/komponent/docs/getting-started.md

 In that case you can remove the requestUpdate call from the onClickFunction.

-You can find a working repository of this example here: [example]()
+You can find a working repository of this example here: [kotlin-komponent-start](https://github.com/rnentjes/kotlin-komponent-start)